PeterZbinden/SlidingCollection/README.md

 [NuGet.org](https://www.nuget.org/packages/SlidingCollection)

 # Sliding Collection
-A library that implements a collection to simplify processing data using a 'moving window' of x items.
+A library that simplifies processing data using a 'moving window' of x items.

-### Add using
+### Add Namespace
 ```csharp
 using SlidingCollection;
 ```